 - Evaluating policy: for example, updating the way the NHS screens for childhood visual impairments.
 This was a direct result of a study using CPI showing risk for children depends on their ethnicity, birthweight, levels of deprivation and other early life factors.
 Doctors also use the results to plan services for children.

 - Planning NHS services: for example, planning hip fractures.
 The National Hip Fracture Database allows hospitals to assess their performance and plan where they may need to improve.
-Leading to better patient experience and cost savings for NHS.
+Leading to better patient experience and cost savings for the NHS.

 Why can’t anonymised data always be used?